ziggythehamster/workling/README.markdown

 ## Worker Lifecycle

 All worker classes must inherit from this class, and be saved in app/workers.
-The Worker is loaded once, at which point the instance method 'create' is called.
+The Worker is loaded once, at which point the instance method `create` is called.

 Calling `async_my_method` on the worker class will trigger background work.
 This means that the loaded Worker instance will receive a call to the method `my_method(:uid => "thisjobsuid2348732947923")`.